Mishieck/jsonat/README.md

 # <img src="https://user-images.githubusercontent.com/57598264/104122479-de2cd780-534d-11eb-8371-e432af65162a.png" />

-JSONAT is a JavaScript library which enables working with most JavaScript native data structures in [JSON](http://www.json.org/fatfree.html) format.
-JSONAT provides both asynchronous and synchronous ways of working with JSON.
+JSONAT is a JavaScript library for working with most JavaScript native data structures in [JSON](http://www.json.org/fatfree.html) format.
+JSONAT provides both asynchronous (`JSONAT`) and synchronous (`JSONATS`) ways of working with JSON.
 You can stringify, parse and fetch data using JSONAT.

 ## __Quick Start__